Colleges by Location

 Financial Aid

-Be it a grant, loan, scholarship, or work-study program, any type of financial support can be a great deal for most students.
-If you wish to find out more about need-based and non-need-based aid at LeMoyne-Owen College, here are some recent data you should take into consideration.
+Financial help for students comes in different forms: grants, loans, scholarships, or work-study programs.
+If you wish to find out more about need-based and non-need-based aid at LeMoyne-Owen College, here are some recent data you should consider.

-The most recent figures show that financial help was given to 145 freshmen.
+The most recent records show that 145 freshmen received some sort of financial help.
 Students of this school received an average of $12,203 in financial help.

 Need-based

-672 students were given some form of need-based financial aid.
-The total number of students (including freshmen) who were determined to have financial need ended up being 712.
-The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $3,765,391, and state $1,738,748.
+672 students were awarded some form of need-based financial aid.
+The overall number of students (including freshmen) who were determined to have financial need ended up being 712.
+The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $3,765,391, and state $1,738,748.
 The students of LeMoyne-Owen College received the -institutional need-based aid in the amount of $295,428, and external in the amount of $166,764.

 $10,881